planet-lia/lia-docs/content/tutorials/beginner-tutorial.md

 }
 ```

 The method ```process(StateUpdate stateUpdate, Api api)``` is called 10 times per game second and will contain the meat of your logic.
 It has two parameters.
 First parameter ```stateUpdate``` holds the data about everything that is happening on the map in current time that you are allowed to know.
-(The second parameter is explaind below)
+(The second parameter is explained below)

 *Learn more: [StateUpdate](/api/#stateupdate)*